awneshsingh/PC428-Tropical-Meteorology/README.md

 ## Python

-[What is Python?](https://www.w3schools.com/python/default.asp) Python is an open-soutrce  programming language that lets you work more quickly and integrate your systems more effectively.
+What is Python?
+Python is an open-soutrce  programming language that lets you work more quickly and integrate your systems more effectively.
 Python is realesed in two versions: Python 2 and Python 3 and is available from https://www.python.org/.
 Python uses [several libraries](https://docs.python.org/3/library/) to perform a range of tasks.
+YOu can learn more here: https://www.w3schools.com/python/default.asp

 ## The Anaconda Python Distribution